ygfalcon/Solsniper-zero/README.md

    A base configuration file named `config/default.toml` is provided in the project root.
 Copy it to `config.toml` (or `config.yaml`) and edit the values to get started.
-Legacy example presets such as `config.example.toml`, `config.minimal.toml` and `config.highrisk.toml` are deprecated and retained only for reference.
 The default configuration loads several built‑in **agents** that replace the previous static strategy modules.

 ## macOS Setup